Undergraduate Physics Labs

 University Physics III

-Physics labs for the fall 2024 semester begin on August 26.
+Physics labs for the Spring 2025 semester will begin on Monday, January 27.

 James L. Knight Physics Building, #103